amgarton47/CS62data-structures/SilverDollar_Assignment/project/README.md

 ## Getting Started
 1. Read through the [CS 062 style guide](https://github.com/pomonacs622021fa/Handouts/blob/master/style_guide.md "Style guide").
 You must follow these guidelines for all of your assignments.
 In short, write clean and readable code, thorough comments, and understandable variable and method names.
-2. As befrore, we will provide you with a URL that will consist your invitation to the assignment.
+2. As before, we will provide you with a URL that will consist your invitation to the assignment.
 Follow the same steps, changing the URL where appropriate so that you clone Assignment01.
 3. Look closely at the classes and methods that have been provided already.
 In this case, these are the `Coin` and `CoinSquare` classes.
 Figure out what they do, what methods they have available, and how these methods might be useful to your code.
 4. You are now ready to get started!
 This assignment asks you to fill in the constructor and fill in other methods in the `GraphicsCoinStrip` class and inner class to play the game.
 As much as possible, try and develop incrementally.
 That is, get one small piece working and then move on to another piece.
 Don't forget to push your code to Github as you go.
 5. Make sure you edit the `.json` file you are given with every lab/assignment to include your username, your partner's username (if collaboration is allowed), and indicate if you did any extra credit work.